PabMartinez/Api-docs/docs/source/api/v1/shipping/index.rst

 .. warning::

-   This project is working in progress.
+   This endpoint is working in progress.

 **Example request**: